 Prenatal care is the health care that you receive throughout your pregnancy.
 Medical evidence has shown that early prenatal care leads to fewer complications and healthier mothers and babies.
 A care team of physicians and advanced practice clinicians will provide you with the prenatal care for your individual needs.

 We want you to be aware of the frequency of your OB visits and what will be involved at each visit, so you can plan accordingly.
 The frequency of your visits and/or ultrasounds may change depending on your medical needs.

 Ultrasound to confirm viability and dating of pregnancy.

 Visit with your physician to discuss past medical and family history, medications and genetic testing options available to you.

-Routine blood tests will be drawn including: blood type (including Rh type, complete blood count, Rubella test, HIV test, syphilis test, Hepatitis B test, thyroid test.
+Routine blood tests will be drawn including: blood type (RH and antibody screen), complete blood count, Rubella test, HIV test, syphilis test, Hepatitis B test, Hepatitis C test.
 A urine screen will also be done.

 Ultrasound done for nuchal translucency (part of Sequential screen) or early fetal screening ultrasound (for women undergoing NIPS or who desire no genetic screening).

 New OB visit with your physician which will include breast exam, pelvic exam, and Pap smear (if you are due).
-The physician will also listen for your baby's heartbeat.
-Blood test will be drawn for those who are choosing to do genetic screening.
+Blood test may be drawn for those who are choosing to do genetic screening.